 We encourage you to update the information you provide to us, such as providing us with a new mailing or email address, a name change, or a change in the medical conditions that you have notified us about.
 This will help us continue to provide information to you that best meets your needs.

 The security of all Personal Information provided to Odonate is important to us, and Odonate takes reasonable steps designed to protect your Personal Information.
 Unfortunately, no data transmission over the Internet or storage of information can be guaranteed to be 100% secure.
 As a result, while Odonate strives to protect your Personal Information, we cannot ensure or warrant the security of any information you transmit to Odonate, and you do so at your own risk.
-You agree and acknowledge that Odonate shall not be liable or responsible if any information about you is intercepted, accessed, and/or used by an unintended recipient.
-If you have reason to believe that the security your communications or personally identifying information has been compromised, please immediately notify us immediately at: firstname.lastname@example.org.
+To the maximum extent allowed by applicable law, you agree and acknowledge that Odonate shall not be liable or responsible if any information about you is intercepted, accessed, and/or used by an unintended recipient.
+If you have reason to believe that the security of your communications or personally identifying information has been compromised, please notify us immediately at: firstname.lastname@example.org.

 8.0 Redress/Compliance and Accountability

-Odonate will address your concerns and attempt to resolve any privacy issues in a timely manner.
+Odonate will address your concerns and attempt to resolve any privacy issues in a timely manner, within the time limits set by applicable law.

 9.0 Other Rights and Important Information